francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

         Kdc Called:
 ```

-- 4.5) **Leverage the Obtained Ticket to Gain Administrator Access and Remote Control on the Delegatee Server**
+### Leverage the Obtained Ticket to Gain Administrator Access and Remote Control on the Delegatee Server

 `winrs -r:mgmtsrv.tech.finance.corp cmd`:
 ```